 Researchers have also been testing the utility of a visio-vestibular exam to detect deficits in eyes after concussion in pediatric and adolescent patients and the use of eye tracking technology to objectively measure these deficits.
 They have learned that such clinical tools are both effective and feasible and important for diagnosis and recovery.

-This has important implications for the management of these eye problems after concussion in that active rehabilitation therapy can be used to treat those with prolonged persisting symptoms and specific academic accommodations targeting these visio-vestibular deficits can be made for these children when returning to the learning setting.
+This has important implications for the management of eyes after concussion.
+Active rehabilitation therapy can be used to treat those with prolonged persisting symptoms, and specific academic accommodations targeting these visio-vestibular deficits can be made for these children when returning to the learning setting.

 - Read a press release about this line of research